rackerlabs/technical-blog/_posts/2015-08-04-install-openstack-from-source3.md

 There should be at least one line of output for each nova process.
 Rerun this, after 30 seconds or so, to verify that the processes stay running and that there are not problems.

-If one or more of the nova services does not start (or stay) running use the appropriate command below to test and get output that can be used to debug problems with the service that is not starting.
+If one or more of the nova services does not start (or stay) running, use the appropriate command below to test and get output that can be used to debug problems with the service that is not starting.

     sudo -u nova nova-api --config-file=/etc/nova/nova.conf
     sudo -u nova nova-cert --config-file=/etc/nova/nova.conf
     sudo -u nova nova-consoleauth --config-file=/etc/nova/nova.conf
     sudo -u nova nova-conductor --config-file=/etc/nova/nova.conf
     sudo -u nova nova-scheduler --config-file=/etc/nova/nova.conf

 We now have the major OpenStack processes running on the controller node, and in the next article, our focus moves to the network node.
 We will install various neutron pieces that need to be running there, then move to the compute node and finally back to the controller node to install the Volume service (cinder) and the dashboard (horizon).